Laiteux/Milky/README.md

 Milky.CustomStatistics.IncrementCustomStatistic("totalPoints", 100);
 ```

+Tips :
+- You can get its value for your console title like that : ``%custom.totalPoints%``
-Tip : You can retrieve a custom statistic percentage / hits for your console title : ``%custom.totalPoints.percentage%``
+- You can get its value/hits percentage for your console title like that : ``%custom.totalPoints.percentage%``

 ### Console Settings